 Massachusetts education department votes to bring on Chicago schools CEO Pedro Martinez

-The Massachusetts Board of Elementary and Secondary Education on Tuesday voted to nominate Chicago Public Schools Chief Executive Office Pedro Martinez as its next leader.
+The Massachusetts Board of Elementary and Secondary Education on Tuesday voted to nominate Chicago Public Schools Chief Executive Officer Pedro Martinez as its next leader.

 In a virtual meeting Tuesday, the board voted 9-0 to name Martinez as commissioner of the department, with two abstentions.